-Join the national – and international – awareness campaign to break the painful silence and offer hope to the vulnerable children and teenagers impacted by parents who are struggling with addiction.
+Join the national – and international – awareness campaign to break the painful silence and offer hope to the vulnerable kids and teens impacted by parental addiction.
+With addiction now a national health epidemic, and communities across the country struggling with ever-increasing drug overdoses, the impact on children today is staggering.

 Learn the key benefits of this important campaign.
 COA Awareness Week is a gift that keeps on giving when we help to break the silence and help boys and girls at risk become children of promise.